 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Twin Lakes' trails.

 A swimming beach complete with concessions and bathhouse is available from the Saturday of Memorial Day weekend to Labor Day.
 Click here for park fees.
-In the summer, swimming is free for overnight guests in campsites, cabins and the lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
+In the summer, swimming is free for overnight guests in campsites, cabins and the lodge.
+Swimming can't be guaranteed if circumstances beyond the park's control require that beach be closed.
 Because of a possible shortage of qualified lifeguards prior to mid-June and after mid-August, the park may offer swimming only on weekends and Labor Day.
 If your visit depends on weekday swimming during that stretch, call the park for availability or to reserve another time.
 Refunds for swimming to overnight guests will not be given under any circumstances.

 The park’s Prince Edward and Goodwin lakes are great for fishing.
 Both have sunfish, largemouth bass, crappie and channel catfish.
 A valid Virginia freshwater fishing license, which may be purchased at the main office, is required.